 Some “service maintenance agreements” are nothing more than a blanket insurance policy that includes appliances as well as heating and air conditioning equipment.
 There is a monthly payment and it’s an easy way out for the moment.
 The equipment “service” tends to be limited.
 After equipment fails it may take weeks to do the repairs IF the parts are covered.
 Old equipment is often repaired rather than replaced.
 Those consumers tend to get a lesson from the school of hard knocks.

-John Henry's Plumbing, Heating, and Air felt you deserved better and our solution has been a combination of nine Silver, Gold, and Platinum service maintenance plans for plumbing, heating, and air conditioning.
+John Henry's Plumbing, Heating, Air, and Electrical felt you deserved better and our solution has been a combination of nine Silver, Gold, and Platinum service maintenance plans for plumbing, heating, and air conditioning.
 You can get anything from a basic plan for your heating and air conditioning system to combination plans that include plumbing.
 We included plumbing because service for things like water heaters is often ignored and they can produce high levels of carbon monoxide.

 These service maintenance plans would even make a good Christmas present for loved ones!